Aleena1802/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A Tic Tac Toe game you can play in your browser
+A Tic Tac Toe game you can play in your browser with your friends